-Each of the following criteria must be met for BCI to accept a third party payment:
+Each of the following criteria must be met for the Contract Administrator or the Plan Administrator to accept a third party payment:

 - 1. the assistance is provided on the basis of the Participant's financial need; - 2. the institution/organization is not a healthcare Provider; and - 3. the institution/organization is not financially interested.
 Financially interested institutions/organizations include institutions/organizations that receive the majority of their funding from entities with a pecuniary interest in the payment of health insurance claims, or institutions/organizations that are subject to direct or indirect control of entities with a pecuniary interest in the payment of health insurance claims.